-The InTouch then prompts Nelson with the following:
+The InTouch then prompts Nelson with the following: "Area 1 Armed" "Area 2 Armed" "Output is Departiented"

-"Area 1 Armed" "Area 2 Armed" "Output is Deactivated" "To modify, enter Area number"
+"Output is Deactivated" "To modify, enter Area number"

 Nelson presses the [1] key on his telephone to disarm Area 1.

 Your user access code must also have access to the areas to which the InTouch is assigned to.